 I also worked in sketchbooks to get the posture and expressions just right.

 Very early on, I knew that Lili's hair was the main focus.
 The illustration technique/treatment needed to reflect this.
-There was no question that it had to be monotone images with her hair the only colour.
+There was no question that it had to be monochrome images with her hair the only colour.
 I experimented with how her hair should look, and what materials would be most suitable.
 When I tried oil pastel on the spread where Lili's hair almost fills the whole frame, I knew that this was the way to go.

 Once I'm more or less happy with the text and layouts, I created an actual-sized dummy with relatively detailed sketches.
 This I would later transfer via a lightbox to cartridge paper for the final artwork.